-The methodology we have proposed below includes details of how compliance fees are to be calculated for each WEEE stream.
+This section outlines how, using the methodology we are proposing, compliance fees would to be calculated for PCSs for each WEEE stream.
 This document does not include actual fees, as it is not possible to calculate them until after the end of the relevant compliance year to which the methodology will apply, at which point information on actual tonnages and PCS costs can be obtained.